 So casual and clattering is this hard-edged room with concrete floors and raw beams and giddy splashes of popsicle brights, a person wandering in off the street might never suspect that here lives some of the most sophisticated fare in the Pacific Northwest.
-After all, it’s Jerry Traunfeld in the kitchen—he who once brought off nine-course feasts at the Herbfarm, and who is now performing a somewhat more modest version of the same endeavor: the 10-dish platters, thali, he picked up on a research trip to India.
+After all, it’s Jerry Traunfeld in the kitchen—he who once brought off nine-course feasts at the Herbfarm and who is now performing a somewhat more modest version of the same endeavor: the 10-dish platters, thali, he picked up on a research trip to India.
 So it’s small-plate dining, only with the considerable bonus of the chef choosing the combinations.
-At Poppy the technique results in some glorious dining: carrot matchsticks exotic with clove and lemon thyme; gazpacho bright with melon and mint; a chunk of pink albacore with green tomato, peppers, and fennel.
-This is not Indian food but a Northwest tasting menu, from a chef at the top of his game.
-Starters and desserts, à la carte available for around $5, are unmissable.
+At Poppy the technique results in some glorious dining: carrot matchsticks exotic with clove and lemon thyme, gazpacho bright with melon and mint, a chunk of pink albacore with green tomato, peppers, and fennel.
+This is not Indian food but a Northwest tasting menu, from one of the Northwest's finest chefs.